Quantum work statistics at strong reservoir coupling: Abstract

 \section{Abstract}

-Calculating the stochastic work done on a quantum system while strongly coupled to a reservoir is a formidable task, requiring the calculation of the full eigenspectrum of the combined system and reservoir.
+Determining the statistics of work done on a quantum system while strongly coupled to a reservoir is a formidable task, requiring the calculation of the full eigenspectrum of the combined system and reservoir.
 Here we show that this issue can be circumvented by using a polaron transformation that maps the system into a new frame where weak-coupling theory can be applied.
-It is shown that the work probability distribution is invariant under this transformation, allowing one to compute the full counting statistics of work at strong reservoir coupling.
-Crucially this polaron approach reproduces the Jarzynski fluctuation theorem, thus ensuring consistency with the laws of stochastic thermodynamics.
+Crucially, this polaron approach reproduces the Jarzynski fluctuation theorem, thus ensuring consistency with the laws of stochastic thermodynamics.
 We apply our formalism to a system driven across the Landau-Zener transition, where we identify clear signatures in the work distribution arising from a non-negligible coupling to the environment.
 Our results provide a new method for studying the stochastic thermodynamics of driven quantum systems beyond Markovian, weak-coupling regimes.

-In macroscopic thermodynamics, the energy of the interaction between a system and a thermal environment is dwarfed by their respective bulk energies.
-Consequently, the interaction contribution to energy changes like heat and work can be safely ignored, and the equilibrium state of the system can be adequately described by a thermal Gibbs state at the same temperature as the environment.
-However, the weak coupling approximation becomes less well founded when we consider the thermodynamics of mesoscopic and quantum mechanical systems in which the interaction terms can become more comparable to the system's energy scale \cite{Jarzynski2016}.
-As recent advancements in quantum control now makes this regime experimentally accessible \cite{potovcnik2018studying,Maier2019,Takahashi2020}, there is significant interest in exploring how non-negligible interactions and structured environments can modify the equilibrium behaviour and thermodynamic laws of strongly coupled quantum systems \cite{Ingold2008,Strasberg2016a,perarnau-llobet2018,Hsiang2018,gelbwaser-klimovsky2015,Strasberg2019b,Rivas2020,Talkner2020}.
+In standard approaches to thermodynamics it is generally assumed that interactions between a system and its environment play a negligible role.
+However, rapid developments in experimental control of mesoscopic and quantum systems \cite{Alkauskas_2014,Wei14,Bosman17,potovcnik2018studying,Brash19,Maier2019,Clear20,Takahashi2020,Bando22,Fischer23} have generated significant interest in exploring how non-negligible interactions and structured environments can modify both the equilibrium and non-equilibrium behaviour of strongly coupled systems \cite{Ingold2008,Strasberg2016a,perarnau-llobet2018,Hsiang2018,gelbwaser-klimovsky2015,Strasberg2019b,Rivas2020,Talkner2020}.